gocd/docs.go.cd/faq/dev_save_properties.md

+---
+description: Using GoCD propereies to save extra information about your build.
+keywords: build, GoCD properties, resource
+---

 # Saving properties about a build

 When building your code, there can be quite a bit of extra information that you are interested in.
 For example, you might run [EMMA](http://emma.sourceforge.net/) on your code in order to log code coverage.
 With properties, you can save this information, and even look at the history of a property (by way of an exported spreadsheet).